A Strong Duality Result for Constrained POMDPs with Multiple Cooperative Agents: Acknowledgment

 \section{Acknowledgment}

-This work was funded in part, by NSF via grants ECCS2038416, EPCN1608361, EARS1516075, CNS1955777, and CCF2008130 for V. Subramanian, and grants EARS1516075, CNS1955777, and CCF2008130 for N. Khan.
-The authors would also like to thank Hsu Kao for helpful discussions.
+This work was funded by NSF via grants ECCS2038416, EPCN1608361, EARS1516075, CNS1955777, CCF2008130, and CMMI2240981 for V. Subramanian, and grants EARS1516075, CNS1955777, CCF2008130, and CMMI2240981 for N. Khan.
+The authors would also like to thank Dr. Hsu Kao for helpful discussions.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography} [{ }]{Nouman Khan} (Member, IEEE) is a Ph.D candidate in the department of Electrical Engineering and Computer Science (EECS) at the University of Michigan, Ann Arbor, MI, USA.
 He received the B.S. degree in Electronic Engineering from the GIK Institute of Engineering Sciences and Technology, Topi, KPK, Pakistan, in 2014 and the M.S. degree in Electrical and Computer Engineering from the University of Michigan, Ann Arbor, MI, USA in 2019.
 His research interests include stochastic systems and their analysis and control. \end{IEEEbiography}